Learn how to make these best Mushroom Wellington!

 This recipe uses simple to find, yet delicious ingredients to create an impressive entree!
 Here's what you'll need:

-Make sure to use large portabella mushrooms, about 5-inches across.
+- Mushrooms - This recipe uses a combination of portobello mushrooms (which get roasted whole) and white mushrooms (which are diced and sautéed).
+Make sure to use large portobello mushrooms, about 5-inches across.
 If you can't find the right size, just purchase extra smaller mushrooms.
-You can replace the white mushrooms with brown mushrooms, or even wild mushrooms, if you prefer.
+The white mushrooms can be replaced with brown mushrooms, or even wild mushrooms.

+- Pastry - The mushrooms get wrapped in puff pastry before baking.
 Puff pastry is usually found in the freezer section.
-It needs to stay chilled, so defrost it in the refrigerator overnight before using.
+It needs to stay chilled, so defrost it in your refrigerator overnight before using.

 Vegan Option

-This recipe is vegetarian, but it's super easy to veganize.
+This recipe is vegetarian, but you can easily veganize it.
 First of all, you'll need a vegan puff pastry.
 The Pepperidge Farms Puff Pastry I used is already vegan.
 It's easy to find, and I'd highly recommend it.

-Then before baking, you'll want to brush the Wellington with a vegan butter replacement or with olive oil, instead of the egg yolk.
+Then before baking, you'll want to brush the Wellington with a plant based butter instead of the egg yolk.

 How to Make a Mushroom Wellington